 - Diversity of the group including race, gender, age, etc.

 - Similarity of a participant’s transition(s) to others in the group

 Ministry Integrity Circles will meet four times over the course of 12 months, with each event beginning at noon on Monday and ending at 3pm on Tuesday.
-Two cohorts will run each year with one cohort beginning in the fall and one cohort beginning in the spring.
+Two cohorts will run each year with one cohort beginning in the fall and one cohort beginning in the spring/summer.

 Spring 2023 Cohort